Tuesday, December 26, 2006

 “The fact that I happen to be appointing a Republican, it is an act of bipartisanship, nonpartisanship,” he said, adding, “This is not part of any other ulterior scheme.”

 Mr. Balboni has been one of the Legislature’s most active voice on homeland security issues and chairs the Senate Committee on Veterans, Homeland Security and Military Affairs.
-He is also a senior fellow at the Homeland Security Policy Institute at
+He is also a senior fellow at the Homeland Security Policy Institute at George Washington University and co-chairman of a homeland security task force organized by the National Conference of State Legislatures.

 “If there is any job in government that I would have wanted, it’s this one,” Mr. Balboni said at the news conference, where he appeared with Mr. Spitzer and Senate Minority Leader David Paterson, who is the lieutenant governor-elect.